Knee osteoarthritis surgery is a standard treatment for osteoarthritis, a degenerative joint disease that affects the joints in your body.

 Pain Medication for Osteoarthritis of the Knee

-Non-steroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen, naproxen, and acetaminophen help with controlling the inflammation, which can also lead to pain.
+Non-steroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen, naproxen, and acetaminophen help control the inflammation, leading to pain.
 The lowest effective dose of the NSAIDs for the shortest possible time is recommended.
-Non-steroidal anti-inflammatory creams and gels to be applied directly on the painful joints may be preferred by some who cannot take NSAID tablets.
+Non-steroidal anti-inflammatory creams and gels applied directly on the painful joints may be preferred by some who cannot take NSAID tablets.

-Many people report effective pain relief with Capsaicin cream, which is made from the pepper plant (capsicum) but it’s only available on prescription and needs to be applied three times a day.
+Many people report effective pain relief with capsaicin creams made from the pepper plant (capsicum), but they are only available with a prescription and need to be applied three times a day.
 You may feel a warming or burning sensation when you first use it, but this generally wears off after several days.
 The pain relief begins after using it for a few days.

-If you’ve got moderate-to-severe OA of the knee, your doctor can prescribe more powerful drugs for example opioids/anti-inflammatories, to reduce severe pain and provide you with pain relief for longer.
-They may have side-effects, like nausea, dizziness and confusion, so do report any problems to your doctor.
+Suppose you have moderate-to-severe osteoarthritis of the knee.
+In that case, your doctor can prescribe more powerful drugs like opioids/anti-inflammatories to reduce severe pain and provide you with pain relief for longer.
+These drugs may cause side effects, like nausea, dizziness, and confusion, so report any problems to your doctor.

 When oral medications don’t work, corticosteroid injections are given directly into the knee joint.
 It begins to work within a day to stop swelling and helps the pain recede for weeks to months.
 You could get injections several times a year, depending on your pain level.